College of Letters & Science

 INTERMEDIATE AND ADVANCED

 Calculus Sequences.
 The Math 221–222 sequence is the first two semesters of the standard three-semester calculus sequence, completed with 234, which is normally required for all higher level math courses and should be taken by those preparing for major study in mathematics, the physical sciences, computer sciences, or engineering.
 It is also recommended for students in the social and life sciences who may want a more substantial introduction to calculus than is offered in the Math 211–213 sequence.
 Note that some biological sciences and economics programs require Math 221–222.
 The Math 211–213 sequence does not prepare the student for higher-level mathematics courses and does not provide adequate math background for some courses in related fields.
 Transferring from the 211–213 sequence into the 221–222–234 sequence is usually quite awkward.
-Math 211 is not adequate preparation for Math 222 and students may not earn credit for both Math 211 and 221; students may not earn full degree credit for both Math 213 and 222 or for both 213 and 234.
+Math 211 may not be used as a prerequisite for Math 221 or Math 222.

 The sequence Math 171–217 is offered to provide a single sequence integrating the pre-calculus material of Math 114 with the content of Math 221.
 The honors calculus sequence, Math 275–276, is offered to provide a more rigorous presentation of standard calculus topics covered in Math 221–222.